adore/daylight/doc/develop.md

 * Uses the wrong lookup key (in through associations and foreign key option)
 * Conditions will not be supplied in the request

-> Note: Daylight includes `Daylight::Refiners` on all models that inheret from
+> NOTE: Daylight includes `Daylight::Refiners` on all models that inheret from
 > `ActiveRecord::Base`.
 At this time there is no way to exclude this module
 > from any model.